effektif/admin-docs/docs/optional.rst

 `````````````````````````````````````````````````

 The `SPN <https://msdn.microsoft.com/en-us/library/ms677949(v=vs.85).aspx>`_ is the identifier used by Kerberos authentication to associate a service instance with a service logon account.
-You will have to associate the domain account for Signavio Workflow with the service’s fully-qualified domain name (FQDN).
+You will have to associate the domain account for Workflow Accelerator with the service’s fully-qualified domain name (FQDN).
 Therefore, you should register a SPN for every possible alias of the service, including the computer name of the server with and without domain name, as well as any other DNS entries that point to this server.
 In order to define a SPN, use ``setspn.exe`` - part of the `Windows Support Tools <https://en.wikipedia.org/wiki/Windows_Support_Tools>`_\ .